Bunny0408/MCQ-generator/README.md

 # MCQ-generator-
 To generate MCQ by given Text

-The main objective of this project is to simplify the laborious process of examining complex details of a input text  in order to produce Multiple Choice Questions (MCQs) for various quizzes.
+The main objective of this project is to simplify the laborious process of examining complex details of a textual artical in order to produce Multiple Choice Questions (MCQs) for various quizzes.

 This project aims to simplify the challenging task of carefully examining the small details in a written piece.
 Its ultimate objective is to generate top-quality MCQs with four options, using Natural Language Processing.